subbyray/programming-test/backend.md

 ## Endpoints Reference

-You can free to define the parameter name
+You are free to define the input and output parameter.

 ### Login